Foreign aid institutions of Japan: The 1970s and 1980s

+In the decades following World War II, Japan's official aid agency (the Overseas Economic Cooperation Fund) had significant overlap with the business of the Japan Export-Import Bank (JEXIM) and was initially part of JEXIM.

-Historically, Japan's foreign aid policies were widely criticized by many countries within the Organization for Economic-operation and Development (OECD) Development Assistance Committee (DAC).
+Historically, Japan's foreign aid policies were widely criticized by many countries within the Organization for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC).
 While there has been a general increase in spending, much of the criticism is in regards to the quality of the aid.
 Much of the money went to corrupt government officials in Asia and projects that caused serious damage to the environment.

 It is important to understand the structure of Japan's government and how that affects foreign aid.
 The largest problem is that there is no political center for foreign aid policies.
 Alan Rix, a political analyst who specializes in Japan, notes “due largely to historical factors and entrenched bureaucratic interests, foreign aid is seriously underrepresented in the Japanese political system”.
 Reports from the OECD from the 1980s show a dismal trend for Japanese foreign aid.
 Of the 18 DAC members, Japan ranked 12th overall.
 Japan ranked 12th in money spent per capita, 18th in share of grants, and ranked 14th in technical cooperation.

+In the 1980s, the government introduced the New Aid Plan which sought to integrate aid with trade and investment.
+The plan's rationale was that through providing aid that would increase industrial development in host countries, particularly in southeast Asia, the state could help develop overseas markets for the expansion of Japanese business.

+Also during the 1980s, Japanese contractors for foreign development assistance projects became implicated in a major corruption issues that embarrassed the country's approach to providing aid.